 City on edge after killing of Renee Good

-The city has been on edge since Ms Good, a mother of three, was shot dead behind the wheel of her car by an ICE agent on 7 January, during an encounter while taking part in a neighborhood patrol network of local activists tracking and monitoring the activities of federal officers.
+The city has been on edge since Renee Good, a mother of three, was shot dead behind the wheel of her car by an ICE agent on 7 January, during an encounter while taking part in a neighbourhood patrol network of local activists tracking and monitoring the activities of federal officers.

 Opponents of the ICE surge say Ms Good posed no physical threat to officers and they have disputed US government assertions that the agent who shot her feared she was trying to run him over.